N.Y. Attorney General Schneiderman resigns amid allegations of violence toward women

 New York Attorney General Eric Schneiderman, a prominent figure in the #MeToo movement who has taken on disgraced movie producer Harvey Weinstein, abruptly resigned Monday night after The New Yorker published the accusations of women who said he was violent toward them.

-In a statement to NBC News, Schneiderman strongly denied the accounts in the 6,100-word article published Monday on The New Yorker's website.
+In a statement, Schneiderman strongly denied the accounts in the 6,100-word article published Monday on The New Yorker's website.

 Related